ezrichards/ezrichards.github.io/content/posts/were-in-the-wrong-moment.md

 +++
-title = 'We're in the Wrong Moment' date = 2025-10-24T13:41:57-06:00 draft = true
+title = "We’re in the Wrong Moment" date = 2025-10-24T13:41:57-06:00 draft = false
 description = 'In which I talk about a time long past with the computer science and software engineering industry.'
 +++